Belinda Bencic: Juniors

 Bencic is a former world No. 1 junior.
 She began competing on the ITF Junior Circuit in 2010 at the age of 13, reaching the final in her debut event at the lowest-level Grade 5 Luzern Junior Competition in Switzerland.
 In early 2012, Bencic won two high-level Grade 1 events at the Czech International Junior Indoor Championships and the Open International Junior de Beaulieu-sur-Mer in France, the first of which coming at 14 years old.
 She also made her junior Grand Slam debut, playing in all of the major tournaments except the Australian Open.
 Although she won just two matches in total in singles, she finished runner-up in doubles at both Wimbledon and the US Open.
-She lost to the American team of Taylor Townsend and Gabrielle Andrews at both events, partnering with Ana Konjuh at the former and Petra Uberalová at the latter.
+Partnering with Ana Konjuh at Wimbledon she lost to Eugenie Bouchard of Canada and American Taylor Townsend.
+At the US Open she played with Petra Uberalová, losing to Townsend and compatriot Gabrielle Andrews.
 Bencic closed out the year by winning her first Grade A title at the Abierto Juvenil Mexicano, losing just 15 games in six matches.

 Bencic did not play again on the junior tour until May 2013, instead opting to focus on professional events.
 When she returned to the juniors, she won her first five tournaments of the year and extended her win streak in singles to 39 matches.
 All of her titles were Grade 1 or higher, including three Grade A titles at the Trofeo Bonfiglio and two Grand Slam events, the French Open and Wimbledon.
 She defeated Antonia Lottner in the French Open final and Townsend in the Wimbledon final.
 The victory over Townsend was a rematch of their quarterfinal at the French Open, which finished 9–7 in the third and final set.
 Bencic became the first player to win the girls' singles titles at the French Open and Wimbledon in the same year since Amélie Mauresmo in 1996.
 She was also the first Swiss girl to win a junior Grand Slam singles title since Martina Hingis in 1994, who won the same two titles that year.
 Bencic's win streak was ended at the European Junior Championships by Barbora Krejčíková in the semifinals.
 Lottner then defeated her at the US Open in the quarterfinals in her last tournament of the year.
 She also had a third Grand Slam runner-up finish in doubles at the US Open, losing to the Czech team of Krejčíková and Kateřina Siniaková alongside Sara Sorribes Tormo.
 With her success, Bencic became the world No. 1 junior in June and finished the season with the top ranking to earn the title of ITF Junior World Champion.